Anonyfox/wired/README.md

 - **efficient**: uses a self-managed block storage that recycles memory
 - **fast**: reading and writing should both be a `O(1)` operation

+## Work in Progress

+This is a personal learning project and existing APIs may change any time.
+Also, the format of the binary encoded files might not be compatible between versions.
+Once everything is stable I will release a version 1.0 and backwards compatibility will be guaranteed.

+In the mean time, I would love to get feedback on how the databases work in real world use cases and where some bugs are lurking.
+This will stabilize the lib faster and I might learn more from your feedback!

 ## Available Models

 - [x] Stack